saidatnanjuki/saidatnanjuki.github.io/about.md

 <!-- <img src="{{ site.baseurl }}/index.jpg" title="Profile Picture" class="profile"> -->

-I am a christian , software engineer , Proud Aviator, Aeronautical engineering student at the East African School of Aviation and self certified cessna captain.
+I am a christian software engineer , Proud Aviator, Aeronautical engineering student and self certified cessna captain.
 Call me captain at your own risk.

-I love free internet( dah it should be a human right) and use it to contribute to FOSS and blogging.
-Iam very predictable , I am either at church , school(work) or sleeping though recently playing alot of pool and exploring swimming.
+I am an open source ethusiast since my time as Rails girls summer of code student working on qutebrowser, a keyboard based browser based on pyqt5.
+And currently doing outreachy with Ceph.

 God, Code and Aircrafts we can talk about these like forever.
 In that order save the last two keep competiting for priority.

 Remember opinions = my own